About REDD-Monitor

 In 2017, Friends of the Earth US funded a series of posts and interviews about California’s cap-and-trade scheme.

 In 2020, the Swift Foundation funded a series of posts about REDD in the Andes Amazon (also available in Spanish).
 In 2021, the Swift Foundation funded a series of posts about 30x30 - the proposal to put 30% of the planet into protected areas by 2030.
+In 2023, the Swift Foundation funded a series of posts about Article 6, the carbon trading mechanism under the Paris Agreement.

 At some point, I’m planning to accept payments through Substack.
 REDD-Monitor will always be free, but there will be an option of supporting my work for those who wish to do so and can afford it.